jhagdu/letstalk-flutter-app/README.md

 - Block User
 - Delete Chat

-# APK of App
+# APK
 Simply Download the Apk from this git repo, then install and use it

 # For further development
-# Pre-requisite :-
+## Pre-requisite :-
-Flutter should be installed and configured in your system
+- Flutter should be installed and configured in your system
-As app uses Google Firebase as a Backend so Google Firebase account should be set up
+- As app uses Google Firebase as a Backend so Google Firebase account should be set up

-# How to start :-
+## How to start :-
-Clone the Repo
+- Clone the Repository
-As this app is using firestore, so for full functionality of the app you have to connect this with firestore
+- Register new Android App in Google Firebase, Replace this /android/app/google-services.json file with yours
+- Replace org name with yours in android/app/src/main/AndroidManifest.xml
+- Also Put your Google Maps API Key in android/app/src/main/AndroidManifest.xml

-# Run App :-
+## Run App :-
 Now App is ready to run -
 - If you are using VSCode, then you can Directly run it using Run without Debugging
 - If you are not using VSCode, So you can run it using "flutter run" command

-# Pub Package Dependencies :-
+## Pub Package Dependencies :-
 - cupertino_icons: ^1.0.0
 - cloud_firestore: ^0.14.4
 - firebase_core: ^0.5.3